 Although I had never studied Spanish, I decided to move to Valencia in Spain.
 I was new to the city but I settled in very quickly and met some amazing people along the way.
-As a third time beginner, I realised that things had gotten much easier.
+As a third time language learner, I realised that things got much easier.
 I had lost my first-timers inhibitions regarding speaking and learning a foreign language and I even enjoyed navigating though the Spanish administrative system.
 I was able to face these new challenges with confidence.
-After a couple of years in Spain and crisis round the corner, my partner and I decided to leave Spain and go to his native country, Argentina.
+After a couple of years in Spain and meeting my partner, we decided to leave Spain and go to his native country, Argentina.

 I am light and fast packer!

 As always, I am one suitcase away from my next location… so we moved to Rosario in Argentina.
 Very quickly I felt at ease in Argentina, a country with great people, breathtaking scenery and a difficult history which makes the Argentines somewhat more resilient to crisis and with a strong entrepreneurial spirit.
 I started working as Business Development Manager for a translation company very soon after arriving there but I felt like I was missing something in my professional life and I was not ready to settle in for the 9-5 routine in Argentina, actually it was 9-6 and only 10 days of holidays per year!